CLASS Art in Schools

 CLASS artists will challenge students to look at art as a part of every day life, analyzing and synthesizing visual information in our immediate environment – things like nature, clothing design, and architecture, just to name a few.
 The lessons learned while discussing and making art can translate into a lifetime of seeing the world through a lens of close observation, critical analysis and creativity.

 - Our classes will make connections to core subjects including Common Core English Language Arts, Science, Social Studies, History and Math.
 Use our art classes to introduce topics, jumpstart writing, or reinforce learning.
-Experts* are excited about the way art coincides with the Common Core standards and strategies.
 Advocates note that reading a text is much the same as “reading” a painting: viewers analyze the structure, theme, symbolism, historical context.

 - Art activities foster skills in ways no other subject can, helping students to think creatively, solve problems, and express themselves in unique ways.